-Newly released book A Southern Girl’s Guide to Plant-Based Eating by Cametria Hill has been making waves with excellent reviews from high profile readers.
+A cookbook titled A Southern Girl’s Guide to Plant-Based Eating by Cametria Hill has been making waves in the vegan food scene.

-According to Demetrius Bagley, Producer of documentary Vegucated: "[I’m] enticed by how personable and delicious this reads – it’s a very timely publication with so many black folk exploring veganism these days, discovering down home cooking can apply to vegan eats too."
+The book, which aims to help “put Southern soul into plant-based cooking,” has received excellent reviews. “[I’m] enticed by how personable and delicious this reads – it’s a very timely publication with so many Black folk exploring veganism these days, discovering down home cooking can apply to vegan eats too,” Demetrius Bagley, producer of documentary Vegucated, said.

-Hill described her book, the third to be released by the new vegan book publisher, Sanctuary Publishers, as the first plant-based eating guide inspired by her Southern upbringing in 'the melting post of the four best cuisines on Earth' - BBQ, Cajun/Creole, Tex-Mex, and Soul Food' – Houston, Texas.
+Hill described her book, the third to be released by vegan book publisher Sanctuary Publishers, as the first plant-based eating guide inspired by her Southern upbringing in “the melting post of the four best cuisines on Earth” – BBQ, Cajun/Creole, Tex-Mex, and Soul Food – Houston, Texas.

 The book is stuffed with inspiring recipes

-The result?
-Dozens of recipes, cooking tips, a jumpstart guide to those new to plant-based eating and cooking, tips on eating out, as well as resources beyond food and getting healthy, gave rise to one of the most supporting and inspiring cookbooks officially now out on the book market.
+The book includes dozens of recipes and cooking tips, acting as a jumpstart guide to those new to plant-based eating and cooking.
+Additionally, it features tips to dining out, as well as resources beyond food.

-From novice to expert in the kitchen, A Southern Girl’s Guide to Plant-Based Eating, has recipes breakfast, lunch, and dinner, including Buttermylk Biscuits and Black Pepper Mushroom Gravy, Louisiana-Style Cornmeal-Encrusted Tofu Fish Fry, Carrie B’s Cornbread Dressing, Gluten-Free Sweet Potato Pie, Banana Nut Hush Puppies, among others.
+From novice to expert in the kitchen, A Southern Girl’s Guide to Plant-Based Eating has recipes for breakfast, lunch, and dinner.
+These include Buttermylk Biscuits and Black Pepper Mushroom Gravy, Louisiana-Style Cornmeal-Encrusted Tofu Fish Fry, Carrie B’s Cornbread Dressing, Gluten-Free Sweet Potato Pie, Banana Nut Hush Puppies, among others.